Tekken 8

 Early Review:

 TEKKEN 8 is a luxury fighting game.
-This masterpiece of a game not only rewards dedicated and pro players (in countless ways), but offers the most inviting, accessible, and user-friendly TEKKEN experience for newcomers and casual players, to date.
-The beautifully diverse roster, flashy movesets and deep character updates, plethora of modes, excellent online, and outstanding "quality of life" practice options make TEKKEN 8 "THE Fighting Game" of 2024.
-Following the record-breaking and incredibly successful run of TEKKEN 7, Bandai Namco another one clean out of the park... and it's not just a homerun, it's a damn grand slam.
-There's just so much to love and so much to do in TEKKEN 8.
+This artistic masterpiece of a game not only rewards dedicated and pro players (in countless ways), but offers the most inviting, accessible, and user-friendly TEKKEN experience for newcomers and casual players, to date.
+The beautifully diverse roster, flashy movesets and deep character updates, plethora of modes, excellent rollback-powered online, and outstanding "quality of life" practice options make TEKKEN 8 "THE Fighting Game" of 2024.
+Following the record-breaking and incredibly successful run of TEKKEN 7, Bandai Namco knocked another one clean out of the park... and it's not just a homerun, it's a grand slam.
+There's just too much to love and too much to do in TEKKEN 8.

-I'm deeply proud to be a TEKKEN player and to have experienced the full evolution of this legendary series, deeply attentive and invested in it for decades, even during times when it seemed like many others in the gaming community were more stimulated elsewhere.
-I've stuck with Tekken throughout the years, and I know I'm not alone... because the success of this series continues to make my brain spin.
+I'm deeply proud to be a competitive TEKKEN player and to have experienced the full evolution of this legendary series, deeply attentive and invested in every sequel, for decades.
+Even during times when it seemed like "many others" in the gaming community were more stimulated elsewhere.
+I've stuck with it throughout the years, and I know I'm not alone... because the success of TEKKEN continues to make my brain spin.
 It even brings a tear to my eye, it really does.
 It brings me great joy to see this legendary series elevated to new heights.
-TEKKEN 8 goes above and beyond what's expected for a fighting game.
-Raises the bar in many areas.
+TEKKEN 8 goes above and beyond what's required for a great fighting game.
+It's a game that raises the bar in many areas.

-TEKKEN 8 is such an enthralling and addicting fighting game that I have no shame in admitting it's release has (and will continue to) greatly reduce the time I spend with all other video games.
-Speaking of one game I'll (unfortunately) be playing less...
-I think Street Fighter 6 deserved a 10/10 for its unparalleled innovation, awesome presentation, and fun character evolutions... and I've enjoyed the hell out of SF6 over the past 7 months.
-However, as a competitive player, I will definitely be shifting my focus to TEKKEN 8... another brilliantly designed one-of-a-kind game worth playing and deserving of a 10/10.
-TEKKEN 8 has an over-abundance of content
+TEKKEN 8 is such an enthralling and addicting game that I have no shame in admitting it's release has (and will continue to) greatly reduce the time I spend with all other video games.
+Speaking of one game I'll (unfortunately) be playing less, I believe Street Fighter 6 deserves a 10/10 for its unparalleled innovation, awesome presentation, and brilliant character evolutions... and I've enjoyed the hell out of SF6 over the past 7 months.
+However, as a competitive player, I will (sadly) most definitely be shifting my focus to TEKKEN 8... another brilliantly designed one-of-a-kind fighting game worth getting good at and deserving of a 10/10.
+TEKKEN 8 packs an over-abundance of content and more than a few reasons to play it for years.

 Following the most successful modern installment to date (TEKKEN 7), whose unprecedented competitive longevity broke all kinds of records in the fighting game genre, TEKKEN 8 has huge shoes to fill.
 TEKKEN 8 brings the most dramatic changes to the series in a very long time.
-The Heat System alone shakes up the foundation of TEKKEN's core gameplay, offering exciting and frantic new elements that make TEKKEN 8 feel and look completely new.
+The Heat System alone shakes up the foundation of TEKKEN's core gameplay, offering exciting and frantic new elements that make TEKKEN 8 feel and look completely new for all players (not an easy task).

 As a fan who has been wholeheartedly enjoying the TEKKEN series since the very very beginning